Goodernews/CS-221/Homeworks/HW_8/README.md

 ### `break_tree`

-Takes a huffman tree, returns a forest of leaves that have no children nodes.
+Takes a huffman tree, returns a forest of single node leaves that have no children nodes.
+Used for copying the alpha and EOF keys.

 ## `test_huffman.cc`